tpo-aapereir/treehouse-project-08/README.md

-Database includes books with title, author, genre, and year Books can be created by clicking "Create New Book" Books can be updated or deleted by selecting the title within the table
+Database includes books with title, author, genre, and year Books can be created by clicking "Create New Book" Books can be updated or deleted by selecting the title within the table CSS styles were updated and changes made to colors Background image from shutterstock was used

+## Contributors
+Susan, Tim, and Adam P

+## Special Shout Out
+Craig, Amy, Dave B